marcoscastro/clustering_bio_sequences/README.md

 The implementation of the Elbow method requires the external library koolplot.

-The tool was tested with datasets of the repository: https://archive.ics.uci.edu/ml/datasets.html The datasets are in datasets folder.
+The tool was tested with datasets of the repository: https://archive.ics.uci.edu/ml/datasets.html
+<br/>The datasets are in datasets folder.

 Contact: mcastrosouza@live.com :: https://twitter.com/mcastrosouza